-- The Corporation's total bonds outstanding at year-end was \$4.1 billion net of unamortized amounts, a decrease of \$182 million from the prior year. - The Corporation's outstanding variable interest rate bonds on March 31, 2008 comprised 49 percent of all its outstanding bonds; however, the Corporation has effectively reduced this amount to 19 percent through the use of interest rate exchange agreements. - The Corporation, like many issuers, has been affected by the recent turmoil in the municipal bond market including the recent market failure of municipal Auction Rate Securities (ARS) and downgrades in the insurer financial strength ratings of certain financial guarantors (bond insurers).
-This has impacted the Corporation's ARS and Financial Guaranty Insurance Company (FGIC) insured Variable Rate Demand Bonds (VRDBs) and also has the potential to diminish the long-term value of the Corporation's Municipal Bond Debt Service Reserve Fund Policy (surety bond) provided by FGIC. - On May 20, 2008, the Corporation Board approved the refunding of \$376.6 million of the Corporation's FGIC insured VRDBs to uninsured VRDBs, and \$210.5 million of the Corporation's CDC IXIS Financial Guaranty North America, Inc. (CIFG) ARS to uninsured VRDBs, the conversion of \$253.4 million of the Corporation's Federal Security Assurance, Inc. (FSA) insured ARS to FSA insured VRDBs and the purchase of a surety bond to supplement one previously issued by FGIC and held as part of the Corporation's Senior Lien Capital Reserve Fund. - The Corporation's Board approved the restructuring of ARS and FGIC insured VRDBs to eliminate the Corporation's exposure to weaker bond insurers and the current ARS market.
-If the approved restructuring is implemented, all of the Corporation's variable rate bonds would be in VRDB mode. - The Corporation's net asset deficit of \$3.6 billion decreased by \$133 million as a result of this year's operations.
-The decrease in the net asset deficit is the result of the repayment of bonds. - During the year, the Corporation had revenues of \$308.3 million, which included \$284.9 million in appropriations from New York State. - Total expenses of the Corporation on a full accrual basis were \$175.3 million, which includes \$166.1 million for interest on the Corporation's outstanding bonds. - The Corporation's General Fund ended the year with an annual operating deficit of \$613 thousand and a fund balance of \$2 million. - The Corporation's Debt Service Fund (the Fund) ended the year with an annual operating deficit of \$58 million and a fund balance of \$523.8 million.
-Assets in the Fund included \$266.1 million in cash held by the Corporation's trustee that was used to pay debt service that is due and payable on April 1, 2008, \$256.4 million in investments, and \$1.3 million in interest receivable.
-The annual operating deficit and related fund balance decrease in the Fund is attributable to the decrease in State appropriations. - The Corporation's \$415.2 million combined capital reserve requirements were satisfied on an amortized cost basis by holding cash and investments with an amortized cost of \$245.4 million and owning a surety bond that will pay up to \$170 million through April 1, 2021 if needed to pay debt service. - The bond ratings assigned to the Corporation remained unchanged from last year and are as follows: Aa3 by Moody's Investors Services, AAA by Standard and Poor's Ratings Services, and AA- by Fitch Ratings.
+- The Corporation's total bonds outstanding at year-end were \$3.9 billion net of unamortized amounts, a decrease of \$177 million from the prior year. - The Corporation's variable interest rate bonds outstanding on March 31, 2009 comprised approximately 50 percent of all its outstanding bonds; however, the Corporation has effectively reduced this amount to approximately 19 percent through the use of interest rate exchange agreements. - The Corporation, like many issuers, has been affected by the turmoil in the municipal bond market including the market failure of municipal Auction Rate Securities (ARS) in 2008, downgrades in the insurer financial strength ratings of certain financial guarantors (bond insurers) that began in 2008 and the lack of and increased cost of liquidity.
+This has affected the portion of the Corporation's debt portfolio in variable rate mode and also has the potential to diminish the long-term value of the Corporation's Municipal Bond Debt Service Reserve Fund Policy (surety bond) provided by FGIC. - During its fiscal year ended March 31, 2009, the Corporation entered into two separate refunding transactions, issuing \$791.9 million par amount of bonds to current refund \$802.1 million of existing bonds, reassigned and entered into new remarketing agreements, extended existing standby bond purchase agreements (SBPAs), and entered into new standby bond purchase agreements. - One sale, totaling \$588.4 million, restructured the Corporation's CIFG-insured ARS to Variable Rate Demand Bonds (VRDBs) and FGIC-insured VRDBs to uninsured VRDBs thereby eliminating its exposure to FGIC and CIFG. - The other refunding transaction, totaling \$203.55 million, refunded the Series 1998A Bonds for economics, producing net present value savings of approximately \$12.6 million. - The Corporation's net asset deficit as of March 31, 2009 of \$3.4 billion decreased by \$183 million.
+This decrease is the result of the repayment of bonds. - During the year, the Corporation had revenues of \$376.8 million, which included \$371.7 million in funds drawn from appropriations from New York State. - Total expenses of the Corporation on a full accrual basis were \$193.6 million, which includes \$177 million for interest on the Corporation's outstanding bonds. - The Corporation's General Fund ended the year with an annual operating surplus of \$496 thousand and a fund balance of \$2.5 million. - The Corporation's Debt Service Fund (the Fund) ended the year with an annual operating surplus of \$12 million and a fund balance of \$535.7 million.
+Assets in the Fund included \$534 million in investments (\$282.5 million was held by the Corporation's trustee and used to pay the debt service of \$281.3 million that was payable on April 1, 2009), \$602 thousand in cash, and \$1.1 million in interest receivable.
+The annual operating excess and related fund balance increase in the Fund is attributable to the increase in funds drawn from State appropriations. - The Corporation's \$413.7 million combined capital reserve requirements were satisfied on an amortized cost basis by holding cash and investments with an amortized cost of \$243.7 million and owning a surety bond that will pay up to \$170 million through April 1, 2021 to pay debt service, if needed. - The bond ratings assigned to the Corporation remained unchanged from last year and are as follows: Aa3 by Moody's Investors Services, AAA by Standard and Poor's Ratings Services, and AA- by Fitch Ratings.